blackerby/school-on-rails/README.md

 This project currently uses the default sqlite setup for development, testing, and production.
 After setting up the database by running `rails db:migrate`, you can populate the database by running `rails db:seed`.

+The database needs to be refreshed before the beginning of a new semester.
+To do so, run `sudo ./scripts/refresh.sh` in the app's root directory.
+As written, this script only works on the development and test databases.

 ### Testing

 This project uses the Rails default Minitest framework.
 Run tests with `bin/rails test:all`.